wjcarpenter/gvoice-sms-takeout-xml/README.md

 the first number in the list can be considered "preferred".
 ### Conflicting contact names and numbers
 You might also see some informational notices about conflicting numbers for contacts.
-This can happen if one of your contacts has multiple phone numbers, including having changed phone numbers over time.
+This can happen if one of your contacts (or you) has multiple phone numbers, including having changed phone numbers over time.
 The phone number is the thing that matters in the backup files, so you probably don't have to do anything about these.